sdegutis/sdegutis.github.io/transcriptions/ArtOfPreaching.md

 # The Art of Preaching

 ### By Venerable Fulton Sheen

-_The following is a verbatim copy of a sermon by Venerable Fulton Sheen, which is available for free online at [https://www.youtube.com/watch?v=Zz0a3TSkHVU&amp;t=9](https://www.youtube.com/watch?v=Zz0a3TSkHVU&amp;t=9).
+_The following is a verbatim copy of a sermon by Venerable Fulton Sheen, which is available for free online at [https://www.youtube.com/watch?v=Zz0a3TSkHVU&amp;t=9](https://www.youtube.com/watch?v=Zz0a3TSkHVU&amp;t=9) (it's recommended to watch the video if you can, text does not do him justice).
 The video appears to be edited, and various [cuts] are noted in this transcription.
 A longer uncut version cannot be found._

+---

 It is vain to say that people are staying away from churches because they do not like our preaching.
 They are staying away not because we preach a bit of sacrifice, but because we are giving a kind of sociological drivel too often, instead of Christ and Him Crucified.